andrewjamescarr-zz/andrewjamescarr.github.io/README.md

 * Why I took up running
 * The time I handcuffed myself to a shopping trolley
 * The Back to the Future Trilogy
-* How I became qualified as a 'touch-typist' at age 16.
+* Why I became qualified as a 'touch-typist' at age 16.
 I hold RSA I, II and III, Pitman Advanced, and C&G qualifications
 * One space or two spaces after a full stop; discuss

 ### What I'm good at